 Exempting resources and recommendations from your secure score

 A core priority of every security team is to ensure analysts can focus on the tasks and incidents that matter to the organization.
-Security Center has many features for customizing the experience and making sure your secure score reflects your organization's security priorities.
+Defender for Cloud has many features for customizing the experience and making sure your secure score reflects your organization's security priorities.
 The exempt option is one such feature.

-When you investigate your security recommendations in Azure Security Center, one of the first pieces of information you review is the list of affected resources.
+When you investigate your security recommendations in Microsoft Defender for Cloud, one of the first pieces of information you review is the list of affected resources.

 Occasionally, a resource will be listed that you feel shouldn't be included.
 Or a recommendation will show in a scope where you feel it doesn't belong.
-The resource might have been remediated by a process not tracked by Security Center.
+The resource might have been remediated by a process not tracked by Defender for Cloud.
 The recommendation might be inappropriate for a specific subscription.
 Or perhaps your organization has simply decided to accept the risks related to the specific resource or recommendation.

 In such cases, you can create an exemption for a recommendation to:

 Exempt a resource to ensure it isn't listed with the unhealthy resources in the future, and doesn't impact your secure score.
 The resource will be listed as not applicable and the reason will be shown as "exempted" with the specific justification you select.

 Exempt a subscription or management group to ensure that the recommendation doesn't impact your secure score and won't be shown for the subscription or management group in the future.
 This relates to existing resources and any you create in the future.
 The recommendation will be marked with the specific justification you select for the scope that you selected.

 The Azure Preview Supplemental Terms include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 |Pricing:||This is a premium Azure Policy capability that's offered at no additional cost for customers with Microsoft Defender for Cloud's enhanced security features enabled.
 For other users, charges might apply in the future.|